allebone/help.omni.af.mil/docs/PEX/Displays.md

 * _Availability_ - For people who entered Personnel Availability, their availability information is viewable on the Day and Week views.
 Availability does not show in the Month view.

 **Use the Resources Rainbow**
 The Resources Rainbow is used to see the schedule in order to make decisions.
 When there is only one commitment in a time cell, the number 1 is not shown so that the display is not cluttered with a bunch of ones.
-When there is more than one commitment within a time cel , the number of commitments is shown.
+When there is more than one commitment within a time cell, the number of commitments is shown.
 To display details about the commitment\(s\), click on the commitment cell.

 The commitment\(s\) details will display in the Commitment Table.
 To clear the Commitment Table, click the Clear button.